UCSB-CS-RACELab/jetty-examples/README.md

 curl --request GET http://localhost:8080/test/GetName
 ```

-You can also try using Python for the client.
+</li><li>You can also try using Python for the client.
 There is a simple python client in the python_client directory.
 <br>With the server running, go to another console window on the same machine and run the python client:

 ```